IchBinTiMo/IchBinTiMo/README.md

 <!-- I've just graduated from the university and majored in computer science. -->
 - Incoming MSCS Student @ Arizona State University from Fall 2024
 - Proficient in C++, Rust, Python, and JavaScript
+- Seeking for Software Engineering Internship and Machine Learning Internship Summer 2025
 - Former Research Assistant @ National Cheng Kung University in Tainan, Taiwan
-- Seeking for Software Engineering Internship and Machine Learning Internship Summer 2025
+- Speaking Mandarin and English
-- Mandarin, English, Japanese, French
+- Learning Japanese and French

 ### Languages and Tools: